Archive for the 'comedy' Category

 Cranky

-So at 2pm I get a called from a wimpy girl saying, “Ah um, oh hi, ah, actually I found someone.
+At 2pm I get a called from a wimpy girl saying, “Ah um, oh hi, ah, actually I found someone.
 But now I need to find a guy to play the son.
 So I might not be able to film tomorrow.
 If I don’t find someone to play the son today to shoot tomorrow are you available the day after tomorrow if I have to do that?”

-Besides the apparent complete retardation of this director there is the question of WHEN she found someone.
 She emailed me at midnight saying how she would LOVE for me to do it.
 I answered her at 9am.
 So what does this mean?
 Are there actresses poised at their computers between midnight and 9am ready to reply to casting inquiries?
 The answer would be YES.
+How many actresses got the “I’d LOVE for you to be in it” email?
+Why would you love us?
+Because we are breathing?

 The guy who worked the counter had a drinking problem and somehow kept his job.
 Maybe they figured he was good enough to wait on actors.
 I don’t know.
 Anyway, he was an evil drunken southern queen.